 3. Halloween Hall of Fame.
 Ask students to blog about a specific Halloween memory – a favorite costume, trick-or-treating experience, haunted house visit, or other cherished Halloween memory.
 Focus on the 5 Ws of storytelling (or newswriting).
 Who else was there?
 What did you do?
 When did you do it?
 Where were you?
 Why is it your favorite memory?

 4. Persuasion Invasion.
-Can you believe that some schools actually forbid students to dress up in Halloween costumes?
-Tragic!
+Some schools forbid students to dress up in Halloween costumes.
 Have your students take on this debate.
 Do they agree, or disagree with schools that ban costumes?
 Ask them to blog a traditional 5 paragraph persuasive essay addressing their stand on the issue of celebrating Halloween in the classroom: introduction, three supporting arguments, and conclusion.

 5. Creative Writing from the Crypt.
 “It was a dark and stormy night.”
 Toss that sentence at your kids.
 Tell them to run with it.
 Have them blog any sort of story they wish, so long as it begins with that sentence.
 Challenge them to invent something delightfully unique from an otherwise cliché opener.